Radinyn/genetic_learning/README.md

 This module simulates Darwinian Evolution in order to train neural networks in various tasks.

-## Model parameters:
+## Model parameters

 ### Train function
--> function that takes in one parameter - a feed function (will be provided by the module) -> feed function takes in the input layer, returns output layer activations -> train function should return a score (a value representing how well it did, the more, the better)
+-> function that takes in one parameter - a feed function (will be provided by the module)
+-> feed function takes in the input layer, returns output layer activations
+-> train function should return a score (a value representing how well it did, the more, the better)

 ### Net sizes